Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Overview of the Algorithm

 \subsubsection{Iteration and Conclusion}

+By the Maximum Spanning Forest Property of Invariant~\ref{invariant:spanning-forest}, the deletion of an edge $e$ can only be replaced by edges of depth $d_e$ or less.
+The algorithm always first looks for a replacement edge at the same depth as the deleted edge.
+If the algorithm does not find a replacement edge at depth $d_e$ then the algorithm conceptually \emph{demotes} $e$ by setting $d_e\leftarrow d_e - 1$ in order to preserve the Maximum Spanning Forest Property of Invariant~\ref{invariant:spanning-forest}, and continues looking for a replacement edge at the new depth $d_e$.
+The demotion is merely conceptual; the deletion algorithm does not actually update $d_e$ in the course of deleting $e$.

-If a replacement edge $e'$ exists, then $u^{i-1}$ is still an $i$-component and the data structure \ul{converts $e'$ from an $i$-non-witness edge to an $i$-witness edge}.
+\paragraph{Implementation.} If a depth-$i$ replacement edge $e'$ exists, then $u^{i-1}$ is still an $i$-component and the algorithm \ul{converts $e'$ from an $i$-non-witness edge to an $i$-witness edge}.
 Otherwise, $c_u$ and $c_v$ form two distinct $i$-components in $\bf \hat G_i$.
-In this case, depending on $i$, the data structure \ul{splits $u^{i-1}$ into two sibling nodes or two $\H$-roots}: a new node $\bf u^{i-1}$ representing $c_u$ whose only child is $\bf u^i$, and $\bf v^{i-1}$ representing $c_v$ whose children are the rest of the $(i+1)$-components in $c_v$.
-Recall that while there may not be an $i$-non-witness replacement edge for $e$, there may be one at a lower depth, by the Spanning Forest Property.
-Therefore, if $i=1$ then we are done.
-Otherwise, we set $i\gets i-1$, conceptually demoting $e$, and repeat the procedure as if $e$ were deleted at depth $i-1$.
+In this case, the data structure \ul{splits $u^{i-1}$ into two sibling nodes} (or two $\H$-roots, if $i=1$): a new node $\bf u^{i-1}$ representing $c_u$ whose only child is $\bf u^i$, and $\bf v^{i-1}$ representing $c_v$ whose children are the rest of the $(i+1)$-components in $c_v$.
+If $i=1$ then the algorithm is done.
+Otherwise, the algorithm sets $i\leftarrow i-1$, conceptually demoting $e$, and repeats the procedure as if $e$ were deleted at depth $i-1$.